Integrating with Cocoapods

 LGPD

-The Brazilian General Data Protection Law, the Lei Geral de Proteção de Dados Pessoais (LGPD) requires that you only process personal data for legitimate, specific, explicit and clearly communicated purposes.
+The Brazilian General Data Protection Law, the Lei Geral de Proteção de Dados Pessoais (LGPD), mandates processing personal data for legitimate, specific, explicit, and communicated purposes.

-Use the following API to enable publishers to set the LGPD consent value:
+Use the following API to set the LGPD consent value:

 IASDKCore.sharedInstance().lgpdConsent = .given